Do School Canopies Need Planning Permission?

 Typically, the list of requirements for an application include location and site plans; canopy drawings, specific materials to be used, and the canopy’s intended use.
 This process can take up to 8 weeks to clear from submission to final decision, with any installation over 1000m², or involving a listed building, taking a minimum 12 weeks.

 It’s worth considering that, under the scope of Permitted Development, planning permission is not always required for every school canopy project.
+In this article, we will discuss what school canopies need planning permission.

 Schools, colleges, and universities in the United Kingdom fall under Class M of the Town and Country Planning (General Permitted Development) (England) Order 2015.
 Taking effect on 21st April 2021, the UK government has since announced a number of revised permitted development rights, and these are contained within the amendment bill “Supporting Housing Delivery and Public Service Infrastructure”.